GuavaCZ/calendar/README.md

 ```

 #### Setting the action on click
-This sets the action that should be mounted when the event is clicked.
+This sets the action that should be mounted when the calendar is clicked.
 It can be any name of a filament action you defined in your widget, such as `edit` or `view`.

 By default, all `CalendarWidget` classes already include a `view` and `edit` action.